privacybydesign/irma-documentation/yivi-docs/docs/getting-started.md

 Run `irma server -h` to see configuration options.
 In order to verify your configuration, run `irma server check -v`.
 General documentation can be found on the [irma server](irma-server.md) page, API documentation of HTTP endpoints can be found on the [api irma server](api-irma-server.md) page.

 ## Perform a command line IRMA session
+Given:
+1. a running IRMA server (see [above](#running-irma-server))
+2. the Yivi app with [developer mode](yivi-app.md#developer-mode) turned on
+3. the devices with the Yivi app and IRMA server on the same network

-Given a running IRMA server (see [above](#running-irma-server)), you can perform a first IRMA session using your server on the command line as follows:
+you can perform a first IRMA session using your server on the command line as follows:

 <Tabs groupId="installation">
   <TabItem value="binary" label="Binary" default>